 Laptop Running AirDroid App

-Using Apple Messages on a Windows PC Is Challenging But Not Impossible
+Using Apple Messages on a Windows PC Is Challenging But Getting Easier

 Peanut butter and jelly.
 Abbott and Costello.
 Lennon and McCartney. iPhone and macOS.
 Android and Windows.
 Some pairings just work well together.